As an Amazon Associate, we earn from qualifying purchases.

 Apple Watch SE (2nd Gen) — Best All-Rounder

-If you want one wearable to do everything, the Apple Watch SE at $249 is the obvious pick.
+If you want one wearable to do everything, the Smart Watch Fitness Tracker with 24/7 Heart Rate at $249 is the obvious pick.
 Sleep tracking with stages is now genuinely useful in watchOS 10+, and you get notifications, apps, GPS, and Apple Pay.

 But sleep tracking is a side feature for Apple, not the main event.
 If recovery and sleep are your priority, Whoop wins.
 If you want a smartwatch that also tracks sleep adequately, get the SE.